 La mia signora

-(My Lady, 1964)
+(My Wife, 1964)

 The fourth episode, “Luciana,” by Rodolfo Sonego and directed by Mauro Bolognini, concerns Alberto Sordi and Silvana Mangano who meet at an airport after their spouses depart on a flight that immediately has trouble and needs to return, but only after using up all its fuel.
 While the plane spends the remainder of the day making circles in the sky, Alberto and Mangano start to comiserate but soon begin to fall in love, only to return to their unhappy marriages once the plane lands again.
 It’s quite a touching 40-minute story.
 The third episode, “I miei cari” (“My Dear Ones”), inspired by a novella, is a blistering nine-minute story of a hospital visit, with a wife and mother-in-law nagging at Alberto for his shortcomings, rather than offering support.
 Perhaps my favorite episode was the second, “Eritrea,” written by Luigi Comencini and Marcello Fondati.
 It’s a wonderful 40-minute screwball comedy, with an onslaught of plot twists that will have your head spinning.
-But when it comes to sheer direction, as opposed to writing, I give the first honors to the two short Brass-directed episodes.
+When it comes to sheer direction, as opposed to writing, I give the first honors to the two short Brass-directed episodes.
 (Or am I just being prejudiced?)
-The opening act, “L’uccellino” (“The Little Bird”), has Alberto Sordi as a madly jealous husband—jealous of his wife’s pet birds.
+The opening act, “L’uccellino” (“The Little Bird”), has Alberto Sordi as a madly jealous husband — jealous of his wife’s pet birds.
 The writing alone isn’t funny.
 The acting alone isn’t funny.
 Alberto’s facial expressions alone aren’t funny.
 The music by itself isn’t all that funny.
-But with all the elements put together, this seven-minute sketch is a scream.
+Put all those elements together, though, and this seven-minute sketch is a scream.
 The closing act, “L’automobile” (“The Car”), is an eight-minute sketch about a husband and wife filing a report with the police about their missing Jaguar.
 The delivery by the two leads makes an already funny script funnier.
 Apparently realizing that nothing could improve upon the original, Brass blimped the cameras and used the actual sound recorded on the set in the final film.
 (The usual practice at the time, of course, was to re-record all the sound later.)

 QUESTION NUMBER ONE: “Eritrea” uses a popular “twist” song that was also excerpted in Chi lavora è perduto.
 If you know what that song is, please tell me.
 I’m dying of curiosity.
 ANSWER: “Amore twist”!
 Thanks to Banca Dati del Cinema Mondiale for answering my question!
 QUESTION NUMBER TWO: Who dubbed Silvana Mangano’s voice in “L’uccellino”?